-This monument in the spa gardens (Kurpark) of Bad Ischl is reminiscent of Franz Wirer von Rettenbach, who is considered the founder of the first Austrian saline water health spa in this place.
-Remarkable in the design of the memorial, I find the extraordinary size of the bust.
+This monument commemorates Franz Wirer von Rettenbach.
+He is considered the founder of the first Austrian saline water health spa in Bad Ischl.
+I found this bust in the local spa park (Kurpark).
+I was pretty impressed by the extraordinary size of the sculpture.
 [German]

 Sundial seen at the walls of Museum Hallstatt located in Hallstatt, a world heritage site in Austria.
 The museum presents the 2nd largest collection of pieces related to the Iron Age Hallstatt culture in Austria.

 Scalaria is a hotel as well as an event location located next to lake Wolfgangsee in Austria.
 Ready for hosting and entertaining Iarge companies with their staff or clients.
 For tourists it is open during several summer weeks and Advent season.
 I was invited by the resort to stay there for a night and to learn about the best moments the place has to offer.